Sustainable Financial Disclosure Regulation (“SFDR”)

 The SFDR gives rise to disclosure requirements at both the entity and product level.

-In terms of Fengate’s SFDR compliance at the entity level, Fengate has established a rigorous investment process which comprises (i) sourcing, (ii) diligence and approval; and (iii) asset management.
+In terms of Fengate’s SFDR compliance at the investment level, Fengate undertakes a rigorous SFDR compliance review during the investment process which comprise: (i) sourcing, (ii) diligence, (iii) approval, and (iv) asset management.

-During the investment decision-making process, sustainability risks are identified during the due diligence phase and the results are presented to the Investment Committee and taken into consideration prior to proceeding with an investment.
+During the investment screening process, sustainability risks are identified at the diligence phase.
+These risks and the approach to their assessment are presented to the Investment Committee for its consideration and approval prior to proceeding with the investment opportunity.
 Additionally, Fengate carries out negative screening against exclusion lists.
-Accordingly, Fengate’s investment processes have been designed to ensure that sustainability risks are identified and assessed so that they are considered as part of all investment decisions taken on behalf of Fengate’s funds.
+Accordingly, Fengate’s investment process has been designed to ensure that sustainability risks are identified and assessed so that they are considered as part of all investment decisions taken on behalf of Fengate’s funds.

-Fengate’s team are organised and incentivised to ensure the fund is complying with their ESG approach.
-If the fund fails to meet the impact goals, then a portion of the funds overall carried interest entitlement, regardless of their financial performance, is sacrificed.
+Fengate’s employees are organized and incentivized to ensure that each fund investment is complying with Fengate’s ESG impact goals.
+If a fund fails to meet its ESG impact goals, then a portion of the employees’ overall carried interest entitlement in that fund, regardless of its financial performance, is sacrificed.
 Fengate believes that ESG compliance must be embedded in remuneration, as well as the fund’s actions.

 In addition, Fengate makes specific product level disclosures in relation to the Fengate Infrastructure Fund IV (International) LP and Fengate Infrastructure Fund IV (International) USQ LP.
 These product disclosures can be found in the downloadable PDFs below.

 Fengate reports annually on its ESG activities as part of the UNPRI assessment.
 This information can be found in the public transparency report on the PRI website.